jackdylanho/SQL_Project-Data_Job_Analysis/README.md

 1. **Top-Paying Data Analyst Jobs**: The highest-paying remote data analyst positions exhibit a wide salary range, with the top salaries reaching up to $650,000.
 2. **Skills for Top-Paying Jobs**: Advanced proficiency in SQL is crucial for securing high-paying data analyst roles, highlighting its critical importance in earning top salaries.
 3. **Most In-Demand Skills**: SQL remains the most sought-after skill in the data analyst job market, underscoring its essential nature for job seekers.
-4. **Skills with Higher Salaries**: Specialized skills like SVN and Solidity command the highest average salaries, indicating a premium on niche expertise in the market.
+4. **Skills with Higher Salaries**: Specialised skills like SVN and Solidity command the highest average salaries, indicating a premium on niche expertise in the market.
 5. **Optimal Skills for Job Market Value**: SQL not only leads in demand but also offers a high average salary, making it one of the most strategic skills for data analysts to learn in order to maximize their market value.

 ### Closing Thoughts